Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-encryption/README.md

 ### Prerequisites

 - [Java Development Kit (JDK) with version 8 or above][jdk]
 - An active Azure account.
 If you don't have one, you can sign up for a [free account][azure_subscription].
 Alternatively, you can use the [Azure Cosmos DB Emulator](https://azure.microsoft.com/documentation/articles/documentdb-nosql-local-emulator) for development and testing.
-As emulator https certificate is self signed, you need to import its certificate to java trusted cert store as [explained here](https://docs.microsoft.com/azure/cosmos-db/local-emulator-export-ssl-certificates)
+As emulator HTTPS certificate is self-signed, you need to import its certificate to java trusted cert store as [explained here](https://docs.microsoft.com/azure/cosmos-db/local-emulator-export-ssl-certificates)
 - (Optional) SLF4J is a logging facade.
 - (Optional) [SLF4J binding](https://www.slf4j.org/manual.html) is used to associate a specific logging framework with SLF4J.
 - (Optional) [Maven][maven]

 SLF4J is only needed if you plan to use logging, please also download an SLF4J binding which will link the SLF4J API with the logging implementation of your choice.
 See the [SLF4J user manual](https://www.slf4j.org/manual.html) for more information.

-The SDK provides Reactor Core based async APIs.
+The SDK provides Reactor Core-based async APIs.
 You can read more about Reactor Core and [Flux/Mono types here](https://projectreactor.io/docs/core/release/api/)

 ## Key concepts

-The Azure Cosmos Encryption Plugin is used for encrypting data with user provided key before saving into CosmosDB and decrypting it when reading back from the database.
+The Azure Cosmos Encryption Plugin is used for encrypting data with a user-provided key before saving into CosmosDB and decrypting it when reading back from the database.
 Underneath it uses Azure Cosmos DB Java SDK which provides client-side logical representation to access the Azure Cosmos DB SQL API.
 A Cosmos DB account contains zero or more databases, a database (DB) contains zero or more containers, and a container contains zero or more items.
-You may read more about databases, containers and items [here](https://docs.microsoft.com/azure/cosmos-db/databases-containers-items).
+You may read more about databases, containers, and items [here](https://docs.microsoft.com/azure/cosmos-db/databases-containers-items).
-A few important properties defined at the level of the container, among them are provisioned throughput and partition key.
+A few important properties are defined at the level of the container, among them are provisioned throughput and partition key.

 ## Examples
 The following section provides several code snippets covering some of the most common Cosmos Encryption API tasks, including: